MrLadipo/ScareCrow/Readme.md

 User Authentication with AWS Cognito: Implements secure user authentication and authorization using AWS Cognito for accessing the application.
 Data Storage with AWS DynamoDB: Utilizes AWS DynamoDB to store and manage farm data efficiently and securely.

-### License

-This project is licensed under the CIL Academy.